Kevin Weeks: Early life

 Weeks had two brothers, William and John Jr., and three sisters, Maureen, Patricia, and Karen.
 John Sr. trained his sons in boxing and earned extra money by coaching prizefighters.
 Kevin first started attending school at Michael J. Perkins, but then changed to John Andrew School in Andrew Square for grades 5 and 6; he finally completed elementary school at Patrick F. Gavin School.
 He graduated from South Boston High in 1974, ending his formal education.
-His two brothers would later go on to graduate from Harvard University and would seek out careers in politics: John Jr. became an advance man for Massachusetts Governor Michael Dukakis, and William became a selectman in Acton, Massachusetts.
-Kevin Weeks is also related by marriage to former South Boston liquor store owner and alleged extortion victim Stephen ("Stippo") R. Rakes and Boston Police Department Detective Edward ("Eddie") Walsh.
+His two brothers graduated from Harvard University and would seek out careers in politics: John Jr. became an advance man for Massachusetts Governor Michael Dukakis, and William became a selectman in Acton, Massachusetts.

 Kevin's brother, William, has described their childhood: "Smart was good, but having the ability to beat someone senseless!
 Now that was real power.
 Education was often talked about in the apartment, but always with the implied threat that if your marks weren't acceptable, be ready to give up your soul to God because your ass belonged to our father ... and As weren't acceptable."

-Throughout high school, Weeks was involved in extra-curricular activities.
-When he wasn't boxing, he was on a team traveling to swim meets all over New England.

 Criminal career

 In 1975, Weeks became a bouncer at a popular neighborhood bar called Triple O's Lounge, owned by Kevin O'Neil.
 This was a frequent hangout of the Winter Hill Gang, an Irish-American crime family which was then headed by James J. "Whitey" Bulger.
-It was here that Weeks first met Bulger, as well as Bulger's Italian-American partner Stephen Flemmi.
+It was here that Weeks first met Bulger, as well as Bulger's Italian-American partner Stephen "The Rifleman" Flemmi.

 Beginning in 1978, Weeks began working for Bulger part-time as muscle and a personal driver.
 Impressed by Weeks' knack for making money and genuinely liking him, Bulger decided to bring him in closer than any other associate.
 Meanwhile, Weeks turned to running a loansharking business on the side.

-In 1982, just four years after beginning to work as part of the Winter Hill Gang, Weeks left his legitimate job and became a full-time mobster in the gang.
+In 1982, four years after beginning to work as part of the Winter Hill Gang, Weeks left his legitimate job and became a full-time mobster in the gang.